amirna2/open-teleop/docs/architecture.md

 ## 2. Component Architecture

-### 2.1 Universal Bridge
+### 2.1 ROS Gateway

-The Universal Bridge is a single component that connects to the robot's ROS ecosystem and forwards messages to the controller.
+The ROS Gateway is a Python ROS2 node that bridges the robot's ROS ecosystem with the controller using ZeroMQ communication and FlatBuffers serialization.

 #### 2.1.1 Topic Subscriber
 - **Role**: Subscribes to configured ROS topics